npcloud/api/rest-api.md

   "contract": "SVPR",    // Contract symbol
-  "ownerId": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "setting": {}           // detail information on the task, defined by particular contracts(see contracts document) }
+  "ownerId": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "settings": {}           // detail information on the task, defined by particular contracts(see contracts document) }
 ```